 The stalk supports the plant as it grows and matures.
 Decortication breaks the stalk into fibre and hurds.
 Hemp fibre is the strongest natural fibre in the world.
 Hemp fibre is used to produce clothing, rope, animal bedding, and paper.
 Hemp paper is stronger than paper made from trees.
 It is more beneficial as it can be recycled more times and requires fewer toxic chemicals to produce.

 Hemp hurds (inner core of the stalk) is used for construction materials such as hempcrete, insulation, and bioplastic.
-Hurds can be converted to gasoline, so it used to make biofuels.
+Hurds can be converted to gasoline, so it is used to make biofuels.
 Hemp biomass can make ethanol, methanol and methane gas using a process called pyrolysis.

 Not only is hemp sustainable to grow and farm, but it can be utilised to make a wide variety of sustainable materials, leading the way to a sustainable future.